BambiTP/ZomballStats/README.md

-Working with heavily minified JSON objects can definitely feel like reading a foreign language.
-Because your processor is built to compress the data down to save space in the SQLite database, it uses a strict, index-driven dictionary architecture.

 Here is your comprehensive cheatsheet breaking down exactly what every abbreviation means and how the data structure is organized.

 ### Root Object Level